karinakatren/documentation-portfolio/README.md

 ## Approach to Documentation

- My documentation work usually consist with:
+ My documentation work usually consists of:

 - A problem definition;
 - Logical structure;